imdipul/TCGA-BRCA-DGE-Analysis/README.md

 Reproducible R pipeline for a comparative differential gene expression (DGE), functional enrichment, survival, and protein-interaction network analysis of TCGA-BRCA (breast invasive carcinoma) and TCGA-LUAD (lung adenocarcinoma), using public TCGA RNA-sequencing data.

-This repository accompanies the manuscript *"Convergent and tissue-specific transcriptomic programs in breast and lung adenocarcinoma: a comparative RNA-sequencing, survival, and protein-interaction network analysis using TCGA data"* (Dipul Poudel, ISMT College, Chitwan, Nepal — submitted to PLOS ONE).
+This repository accompanies the manuscript *"Convergent and tissue-specific transcriptomic programs in breast and lung adenocarcinoma: a comparative RNA-sequencing, survival, and protein-interaction network analysis using TCGA data"* .

 ## Key findings